• Skip to primary navigation

 Notes

-• Nutrition values are calculated for plain puddings without the Labneh or the roast beef.
+• Nutrition values are calculated without the filling.

 • Please check the nutrition disclaimer policy.